innovategy/ideation-app/README.md

+<br/><br/>

 <p align="center"><a href="https://innovategy.com" target="_blank"><img src="https://raw.githubusercontent.com/innovategy/common/main/brand-material/logo-positive.svg" width="400"></a></p>

 ## About Ideation Tool

-Innovategy Ideation Tool helps with the collection, enrichment, rating, and prioritization of ideas.
+Ideation Tool helps with the collection, enrichment, rating, and prioritization of ideas.
 We believe having access to simple to use tools can enable established businesses, startups, and accelerators worldwide to ideate and innovate better.
 Innotavety Ideation Tool has the following key features:

 - Idea collection wizard with realtime AI powered assistance
 - Similarity finder with background patent and web search